 Services: Sanctuary, Rehabilitation, Retraining/Adoption

 Average Number of Thoroughbreds: 40

-When the farm was initially established at Montpelier in November of 2003, it was one of many farms managed by a large, national rescue for off the track Thoroughbred horses.
-It continued under the auspices of this organization until December of 2019 when it separated from this group becoming the Virginia Thoroughbred Project, an independent entity dedicated to the care of Thoroughbred horses specifically in the Commonwealth of Virginia.
+When the farm was initially established at James Madison’s Montpelier in November 2003, it was one of many farms managed by a large, national rescue for off-the-track Thoroughbred horses.
+It continued under the auspices of that organization until December 2019 when it separated from the group to become the Virginia Thoroughbred Project (VTP), an independent entity dedicated to the care of Thoroughbred horses specifically in the Commonwealth of Virginia.

-In March of 2020, VTP was granted 501(c)3 status by the IRS thus enabling donors to make financial contributions that may be exempt from taxes.
-In October of 2021, we became accredited by the Thoroughbred Aftercare Alliance.
+In March of 2020, VTP was granted 501(c)(3) nonprofit, thus enabling donors to make financial contributions that may be exempt from taxes.
+In October 2021, the organization became accredited by Thoroughbred Aftercare Alliance.

 Currently, VTP has 35 retired Thoroughbred horses on 150 acres of beautiful, rolling hills at Montpelier in Orange, Va.
 Many of these horses were adopted from the founding organization in 2019, and the majority have permanent sanctuary status.
 These particular herd members are no longer able to be considered for any other equine endeavors due to age and/or infirmity.
 Every horse receives individualized treatment and exceptional care from our professional equine team.
 Many of our horses are featured on our website and are offered for sponsorship.
 Please contact us regarding horses available for adoption as companion animals or for rideable horses suitable for second careers.